kubernetes/enhancements/keps/sig-api-machinery/4222-cbor-serializer/README.md

 - All new tests enumerated in "Test Plan" are implemented.
 - Feature gate wired to kube-apiserver.
-- Dynamic client updated to optionally support CBOR.
+- Dynamic client updated to support CBOR behind client-side gates.
-- Client generation updated to optionally support CBOR.
+- Client generation updated to support CBOR behind client-side gates.
 - Runtime gating mechanism added to client-go.
 - Maintenance of CBOR library is understood.